“Create in me a pure heart, O God, and renew a steadfast spirit within me.” Psalm 51:10

 By Max Lucado

-used by permission
+Used by permission

 To learn more about Max Lucado visit his website at:

 Comments: If you don’t see our response form, please go to https://thoughts-about-god.com/blog/max-lucado_heal-hurt/

-Learn more about knowing Jesus at: http://thoughts-about-god.com/four-laws/
+Learn more about knowing Jesus at: https://thoughts-about-god.com/four-laws/

 Follow Us On: